Greece’s neo-Nazi Golden Dawn party

 Nikos Mihaloliakos, Golden Dawn’s leader, and two other deputies are in jail awaiting trial.

+against it.
 Mr Dendias rejects criticism that the coalition government under premier Antonis Samaras, leader of the centre-right New Democracy party, has shown excessive tolerance of Golden Dawn’s activities.

 “I have been concerned about them since the day I was appointed,” he said.
 “We were already investigating but it was the (Fyssas) murder that made clear we had solid grounds to proceed against them as a criminal organisation.”